eProsima/Integration-Service-docs/docs/transformdata.rst

     :language: cmake
     :lines: 1

-It's recommendable to keep all *C++11* and *CMake* version as it is, but to create the *CMakeLists.txt* from scratch it's important to keep in mind that *FastRTPSGen* generates files that depend on *Fast CDR* and *Fast RTPS*, so they must be included as dependencies to the *CMakeLists.txt*.
+It's recommendable to keep all *C++11* and *CMake* version as it is, but to create the *CMakeLists.txt* from scratch it's important to keep in mind that *FastRTPSGen* generates files that depend on *Fast CDR* and *Fast RTPS*, so both libraries must be included as dependencies to the *CMakeLists.txt*.

 .. literalinclude:: transform_data_CMake.txt
     :language: cmake
     :start-after: # packages
     :lines: 1,2

-To make the library more portable the cmake file needs to add the :ref:`preprocesor definitions <cmake_definitions_code>` to build our library exporting symbols.
+To make the library more portable the cmake file needs to add the :ref:`preprocessor definitions <cmake_definitions_code>` to build our library exporting symbols.

 .. literalinclude:: transform_data_CMake.txt
     :language: cmake